top of page

 “But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
 As it was in the days of Noah, so it will be at the coming of the Son of Man.
 For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark; and they knew nothing about what would happen until the flood came and took them all away.
 That is how it will be at the coming of the Son of Man.
 Two men will be in the field; one will be taken and the other left.
 Two women will be grinding with a hand mill; one will be taken and the other left.
 “Therefore keep watch, because you do not know on what day your Lord will come.”
 Matthew 24: 36-42

-The Great Tribulation, the future time prophesied in Revelation, is the seven year period when the Trinity will accomplish several necessary elements of their original plan: The church, Christ’s beloved, will be snatched up to him in the heavens to become his bride.
-The Trinity will redeem the beloved chosen people, the daughter Jerusalem, the nation of Israel.
+During the end times, the Great Tribulation, that seven year period, the Trinity will accomplish several necessary elements of their original plan.
+The church, Christ’s beloved, will be gathered up to him in the heavens to become his bride.
+The Trinity will redeem the beloved chosen people, God's daughter Jerusalem, the nation of Israel.
 The Lord made a promise, a holy covenant to the Patriarchs, beginning with Abraham, and the Lord does not and cannot break his word, his holy Word.
-And, the Lord, the Trinity will judge the unbelieving, godless inhabitants of the earth.
-He is coming again to finish what must be done.
+God's covenant to Abraham will be brought into fruition.
+The Lord, the Trinity will judge the unbelieving, godless inhabitants of the earth.
+And, lastly, Satan will be finished for all time and eternity.
+Christ is coming again to finish what must be done.

 The 29:11 Story